 Queen Mary offers a generous package of scholarships and bursaries, which currently benefits around 50 per cent of our undergraduates.

 Scholarships are available for home, EU and international students.
 Specific funding is also available for students from the local area.
 International students may be eligible for a fee reduction.
 We offer means-tested funding, as well as subject-specific funding for many degrees.

 Find out what scholarships and bursaries are available to you.

 We offer specialist support on all financial and welfare issues through our Advice and Counselling Service, which you can access as soon as you have applied for a place at Queen Mary.

 Take a look at our Student Advice Guides which cover ways to finance your degree, including:

 You will receive a high level of academic and pastoral support on this programme.
-Your personal tutor can help you with any personal or academic issues and advise you on your degree choices after the foundation year.
+Your Pastoral Tutor will support and guide you on any personal or academic challenges that you may experience, and will advise you on your degree choices after the foundation year.

 Learn more about career support and development at Queen Mary.